BieKub/Doodl/README.md

-Created by Jakub Bielicki, Christopher Hellriegel Started 12/29/2025
+Created by Jakub Bielicki and Christopher Hellriegel Started 12/29/2025